nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 are
   - free.
   - do not require any installation by the user of your software.
   - do not violate other constraints.
-- Should not work with third-party software that can interfere with the learning objectives of the module.

 {More to be added}